andreicuceu/vega/README.rst

 Usage
 -----

 Vega can be used both interactively (e.g. from Jupyter Notebooks) or from the command line.
-It needs a config file to run (main.ini).
+It needs a config file to run: main.ini.

 This main.ini file also must contain the paths to extra configuration files.
 One of these extra files is needed for each correlation component.
 E.g. for a run with LyaxLya and QSOxLya, you would need 3 config files: